 Building on emerging technical approaches to implementing the characteristics of trustworthy systems, new design practices are seeking to embed these characteristics in the development of AI systems.
 Privacy-by-design, legal-protection-by-design, safety-by-design and ethics-by-design are amongst these emerging attempts to integrate the ethical basis for responsible AI into AI research and development.
-While it is easy to state these objectives, the added complexity that they bring to the design process, the ability to develop tools that support their integration, and the methods for engaging relevant external actors, for example in medical ethics, into the design proceed to implementation without being stalled by over-complication of the process.
+While it is easy to state these objectives, the added complexity that they bring to the design process, the ability to develop tools that support their integration, and the methods for engaging relevant external actors, for example in medical ethics, into the design process remain open questions.
+In simple terms, it is important that design can proceed to implementation without being stalled by over-complication of the process.